Guesty's platform API allows you to query the Guesty's API according to your token permissions.

 Guesty provides two types of integrations:

-- Internal integration: available to all of Guestys users via the dashboard.
+- Internal integration: available to all of Guesty's users via the dashboard.
 Allows users to create internal API tokens.
-To read more about internal integrations visit the API took kit help page.
+To read more about internal integrations visit the API tool kit help page.

-Internal integration tokens has complete access to the Guesty API and therefore should never be shared with any external services.
+Internal integration tokens has complete access to the Guesty API in the scope of the data of that user, and therefore should never be shared with any external services.

 Guesty's API uses basic auth which requires the integrator to authenticate requests using a token composed of an API key ID and an API key secret.